Christian Yelich Player Props: Brewers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks first in the league with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the White Sox has a collective 9.6 K/9 to pace the league.

-- The White Sox have a 4.60 team ERA that ranks 24th among all league pitching staffs.
+- The White Sox's 4.58 team ERA ranks 22nd among all MLB pitching staffs.

-- White Sox pitchers combine to surrender the fourth-most home runs in baseball (161 total, 1.4 per game).
+- The White Sox surrender the fourth-most home runs in baseball (161 total, 1.4 per game).

-- Scholtens (1-4) gets the starting nod for the White Sox in his fifth start of the season.
-He's put together a 3.06 ERA in 50 2/3 innings pitched, with 35 strikeouts.

-- In his most recent appearance on Sunday, the right-hander threw six innings against the Cleveland Guardians, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.